-All systems within a single equipment class, as defined in 10 CFR Part 431, that have the same or comparably performing compressor(s), heat exchangers, and air moving system(s) that have a common nominal cooling capacity.
+All units manufactured by one manufacturer within a single equipment class, having the same or comparably performing compressor(s), heat exchangers, and air moving system(s) that have a common nominal cooling capacity.

 Note: This term is further described in Section D.2.1.